 Members of the professional steering committee

-- Tamar Tuchler – chairman of the steering committee, CEO Deputy Director of the Tel Aviv District and the International Relations Department, the Council for Conservation of Heritage Sites in Israel
+- Tamar Tuchler – chairman of the steering committee, CEO Deputy Director of the International Relations Department, the Council for Conservation of Heritage Sites in Israel

 - Architect Eran Mordohovitz – chairman Icomos Israel